Use our 4 easy tips for growing cucumbers in your home vegetable garden!

 4. Use a cucumber trellis or wire cage when growing cucumbers to allow your plants to climb.

 This not only saves space, but makes it easier to find ripe cucumbers.

 Cucumbers tend to hide under the leaves, and by the time you notice them, might be overgrown and over ripe!

 Cucumber plants grow quickly and produce their fruit quickly.

 Soon enough, you’ll have a bumper crop of cucumbers for your salads and pickles!

 With just a few feet of space in the backyard, you can grow these delicious and nutritious vegetables by training them to grow upward on a trellis.

 This is a form of vertical vegetable gardening that will save a lot of space in your garden.

-If you have plenty of room in your garden, you can let cucumber plants sprawl on the ground.
+If you have plenty of room in your garden, you can let the growing cucumbers sprawl on the ground.